chanhaosheng/project-submissions/project_2/README.md

 <br>
 ### Overview

 This project applies Exploratory Data Analysis (EDA) and Basic Regression Modelling to predict the price of houses on sale based on Singapore Housing Dataset.
 Models to be applied using Scikit-Learn are: Linear Regression, Lasso Regularisation and Ridge Regularisation.
-Models will be evaluated using root mean square error (RMSE) score while taking into consideration the number of features used.

 ---

 ### Problem Statement

 A real estate agent company in Singapore would like to know how to advise clients on the appropriate prices to list their flats for resale.
 They require a reproducable model to predict Housing & Development Board (HDB) resale prices based on available information about the flat, as well as to understand the key factors affecting pricing of resale flats.

+### Evaluation
+Models will be evaluated using root mean square error (RMSE) score while taking into consideration the number of features used.

 ---